louisejones101/Radstone-livery-stables-Milestone1/README.md

 ### Contact page

-The layout of contact page on tablet sized device (<768px) remains the same column layout as the desktop however the services layout becomes a two column list not four.
-On a mobile devices (<425px) the image on the left of the about page is hidden, the list of services becomes a one column list and the image alongside the facilities section moves down to underneath the text and becomes full width.
+The layout of contact page on tablet sized device (<768px) remains the same column layout as the desktop apart from the services layout becomes a two column list not four.
+On a mobile devices (<425px) the image on the left of the about page is hidden, the list of services becomes a one column list and the image alongside the facilities section moves down underneath the text and becomes full width.

 <br>